-Ensure there is No Blockage in the Pot
+No Blockage in The Pot

 Succulents need good drainage to thrive and grow.
 If there is a blockage in the pot, water won’t flow through the plant, and it will turn brown.
 To revive a succulent with brown leaves, remove any blockages from the pot and give it plenty of freshwaters.
 You can also try adding organic matter like compost to the soil to help improve drainage.

 Leaves on succulents can turn brown and die due to some reasons.
 If the succulent is getting plenty of sunlight and water, cut back the brown leaves to help them recover.
 You can also try adding a layer of gravel or pebbles to the bottom of the pot to provide good drainage.

 Changing The Soil

 A succulent may turn brown for many reasons, but waterlogging is the most common.
 Waterlogging can occur when the soil becomes so wet that it cannot drain well, leading to excess moisture and accumulation of salts and minerals on the soil’s surface.
 Over time, this can cause roots to rot and the plant to die.
 To prevent this, you should regularly check your succulent soil for wet spots and pour off any excess water as soon as it appears.